ch007m/howto-quarkus-argocd/README.md

 ## Instructions

-- As we will deploy the Argocd applications using different namespaces, then create the following Argocd ConfigMap file
+- As we will deploy our Argocd application in [any namespaces](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/), then create the following Argocd ConfigMap file to list the `any` namespaces
 ```bash
 echo "apiVersion: v1
 data: